Non Profits United Kingdom January 2026

 How does Non Profits United Kingdom compare?

-On the lower side, people in Non Profits United Kingdom had much lower favorable scores than average in Action, Feedback & Recognition, and Equity.
+On the lower side, people in Non Profits United Kingdom had much lower favorable scores than average in Company Performance, Feedback & Recognition, and Leadership.

-People working in Non Profits United Kingdom are more engaged than Nonprofit Organization Management Europe.
-People working in Non Profits United Kingdom are less engaged than Internet Europe, Europe (500-1000), Higher Education, and Italy 1000+.
+People working in Non Profits United Kingdom are more engaged than Nonprofit Organization Management United Kingdom.
+People working in Non Profits United Kingdom are less engaged than Creative & Media Europe, Higher Education APAC, Creative & Media United Kingdom, and Netherlands (500-1000).

-The highest scoring question for Non Profits United Kingdom had 90% of people agreeing that they understand how their work contributes to %[Company]%'s mission (+0% compared to overall) while they were generally most positive about Contribution to Broader Purpose.
+The highest scoring question for Non Profits United Kingdom had 89% of people agreeing that they are able to arrange time out from work when they need to (+2% compared to overall) while they were generally most positive about Management.

-People in Non Profits United Kingdom were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 28% of people disagreeing (+11% above average).
+People in Non Profits United Kingdom were generally least favourable about Company Performance, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 24% of people disagreeing (+7% above average).

 How long do people stay?